RafaelaFerreiraDS/RafaelaFerreiraDS/README.md

-- Hi, I’m Rafaela 👋
+- Hi there!

-- 🌱 I’m currently learning: Data base, cloud computing and python!
+- 🌱 I’m currently learning: Data base, java and python!